China's JD.com IPO raises $1.78 billion, augurs well for Alibaba

 The 10-year-old company, the biggest direct seller of online goods in China, will remain tightly controlled by founder and CEO Richard Liu after the IPO, through special shares that grant him extra voting rights.

 JD.com awarded billionaire Liu a one-off bonus as the company prepared for its IPO, booking share-based expenses of $591 million, according to a securities filing.
-The award was worth $891 million at the IPO price.
+The award was worth $1.78 billion at the IPO price.

 CHINESE TECH STOCKS